dkinzer/hells-kitchen/README.md

 Hells' Kitchen
 ==============

-A portable package for my Chef and Vagrant development environment on Windows.
+A portable package for my Knife-Solo and Vagrant development environment on Windows.

 I origionally forked this from [Bill's Kitchen](https://github.com/tknerr/bills-kitchen) -- so make sure you take a look at that project and give them their props.